Hesperian Health Guides

 Anyone may carry germs that cause sickness

 People do not always know that they have an infection.
-And there is no way to tell for sure what germs a person has just by looking at her.
+And there is no way to tell for sure what germs a person has just by looking at them.
 Some people have germs in their blood or other body fluids but do not seem sick.

 a woman thinking as she kneels next to a woman who has just given birth.